lue-bird/elm-review-opaque-type/README.md

     As an added benefit you allow pattern matching.

     If you take away one thing from this package, it's to use descriptive wrapper types with just one variant often, even if you don't plan on hiding that variant.
-That alone will prevent most accidents.
+That alone will prevent most accidents and make things more clear.

   - Did you hide the variants because your `type` has phantom type parameters?
     → ["phantom types - but what are the alternatives?"](https://dark.elm.dmy.fr/packages/lue-bird/elm-review-phantom-type/latest#but-what-are-the-alternatives-)